manurnberg/rest-api-challenge-matias-nurnberg/README.md

 - Add new Character - POST `http://localhost:4300/characters`
 - Delete a Character - DELETE `http://localhost:4300/characters/{id}`

-## ON LOCAL VENV ONLY CHANGE THE PORT FOR 4000
+- ON LOCAL VENV ONLY CHANGE THE PORT FOR 4000

+### PROJECT STRUCTURE
+- DIRECTORIES STRUCTURE INSIDE APP DIRECTORY:
+- application - contain the server instance and the routes handler
+- domain - contain the entities and the use cases
+- externals - contain the db model and the repository
+- serializers - contain the DTOs